-The National War College defines Distinguished Graduates (DG) as those students who have demonstrated academic, co-curricular, and extra-curricular engagement and excellence during the academic year.
-DGs have exhibited the ability to excel as national security strategy practitioners.
-They have shown exceptional capacity to analyze a national security challenge, develop a strategy for dealing with that challenge, and articulate that strategy both orally and in writing.
-In addition, DGs have demonstrated exemplary professional qualities, peer leadership, and strong contributions to the richness of the student experience throughout the year.
-DGs exhibit these contributions, capabilities, and qualities both within and outside of the seminar.
-All National War College students are eligible for designation as a DG.
-Approximately 10% of the graduating class are designated as DGs.
+The National War College defines Distinguished Graduates (DG) as those students who have demonstrated the ability to excel as national security strategy practitioners.
+Distinguished Graduates have demonstrated an exceptional ability to analyze a national security challenge, develop a strategy for dealing with that challenge, and articulate that strategy both orally and in writing.
+They also have demonstrated exemplary professional qualities such as thoughtfulness, listening skills, humility, critical thinking, and professionalism throughout the academic year.
+Students demonstrate the above abilities in and out of seminar.

+All National War College students are eligible for designation as a Distinguished Graduate.
+Students earn DG points throughout the academic year in the following ways.